-In the water loss audit submitted to the Texas Water Development Board for the time period of January - December 2023, our system lost an estimated 5.0 % of total water produced.
+In the water loss audit submitted to the Texas Water Development Board for the period from January to December 2024, our system lost an estimated 5.0% of the total water produced.
 If you have questions about the water loss audit, please call 512-341-3134.